gatsbyjs/gatsby/docs/blog/2018-11-11-introducing-gatsby-themes/index.md

 Themes also function as plugins and any config passed into the theme in your `gatsby-config.js` will also be passed to your theme's `gatsby-*.js` files as plugin options.
-This allows themes to override any settings inherited from the theme's own plugin declarations or apply gatsby lifecycle hooks such as [`onCreatePage`](/docs/node-apis/#onCreatePage).
+This allows themes to override any settings inherited from the theme's own plugin declarations or apply Gatsby lifecycle hooks such as [`onCreatePage`](/docs/node-apis/#onCreatePage).

-Check out the theme examples in this multi-package repo for more examples of using and building themes: https://github.com/ChristopherBiscardi/gatsby-theme-examples.
+Check out the theme examples in this multi-package repo for [more examples of using and building themes](https://github.com/ChristopherBiscardi/gatsby-theme-examples).

 ## Next Steps